Crime in Vatican City

 The crowds of tourists in St. Peter's Square are a target for pickpockets.

-Crime in the Vatican City consists largely of purse snatching, pick-pocketing and shoplifting perpetrated by tourists upon other tourists.
+Crime in the Vatican City consists largely of purse snatching, pick-pocketing and shoplifting committed by non-residents.
 The tourist foot-traffic in St. Peter's Square is one of the main locations for pickpockets in Vatican City.

 Petty crimes per capita

 Vatican City's extremely small size results in some statistical oddities.
 There are 18 million visitors to the state each year, and the most common crime is petty theft — purse snatching, pick-pocketing and shoplifting — typically perpetrated and suffered by outsiders.

 Based on a population of 455 in 1992, the 397 civil offences in that year represent a crime rate of 0.87 crimes per capita, with 608 penal offences or 1.33 per capita.

 Policing

 Police forces

 The Corpo della Gendarmeria dello Stato della Città del Vaticano (Corps of Gendarmerie of Vatican City) is the gendarmerie, or police and security force, of Vatican City and the extraterritorial properties of the Holy See.

 The corps is responsible for security, public order, border control, traffic control, criminal investigation, and other general police duties in Vatican City including providing security for the pope outside of Vatican City.
 The corps has 130 personnel and is a part of the Security and Civil Defence Services Department (which also includes the Vatican Fire Brigade), an organ of the Governorate of Vatican City.

 The Pontifical Swiss Guards are in charge of protecting the Pope and the Apostolic Palace.